justinhchae/stocks/README.md

 1. Overview: Predict a stock price given its prior prices and sentiment from news articles about that stock.

-2. Run forecasting experiements with ARIMA: train on a sequence of stock prices and predict the next in sequence.
+2. Run forecasting experiments with ARIMA: train on a sequence of stock prices and predict the next in sequence.

-3. Run forecasting experiements with Facebook Prophet: train on a sequence of stock prices and predict the next in sequence.
+3. Run forecasting experiments with Facebook Prophet: train on a sequence of stock prices and predict the next in sequence.

-4. Run forecasting experiements with LSTM Neural Netowrk: train on a sequence of stock prices and predict the next in sequence.
+4. Run forecasting experiments with LSTM Neural Netowrk: train on a sequence of stock prices and predict the next in sequence.

-5. Run forecasting experiements with LSTM Neural Netowrk: train on a sequence of stock prices with sentiment scores for that stock and predict the next in sequence.
+5. Run forecasting experiments with LSTM Neural Netowrk: train on a sequence of stock prices and predict the next in sequence based on the current sentiment score.

 ## Data